akreager/cd_changer_emulator/README.md

 ## Kenwood Compatibility

 This project targets the **"O protocol"** (Old protocol) used by Kenwood head units with the round 13-pin DIN CD changer connector, roughly 1990–1998.
-Known compatible head units include models in the KRC series (cassette receivers) and some KDC series (CD receivers) from that era.
+Known compatible head units include models in the KRC series (cassette receivers) and some KDC series (CD receivers) from that era [citation needed].

 Later Kenwood units with a rectangular changer connector use the "C protocol" (New protocol), which has different command encoding.
-This project does not currently target the C protocol, but the hardware and architecture could be adapted.
+This project does not currently target the C protocol, but the hardware and architecture could be adapted [citation needed].

 ## Documentation